Estimated read time: 3 minutes, 12 seconds

-FastSpring’s end-to-end ecommerce solution takes the hassle out of online payment processing so you can focus on the rest of your business.
+FastSpring’s all-in-one ecommerce platform with global payment solution takes the hassle out of payment processing so you can focus on the rest of your business.

-FastSpring’s does more than just ensuring payments securely hit your bank.
+FastSpring’s easy-to-use platform does more than just ensure secure payment processing.
 As your Merchant of Record, FastSpring assumes all financial liability for your business.
 This includes chargebacks initiated by your customers, declines, and other back-office operations for your ecommerce business.
 Merchants of Records, like FastSpring, even help you stay compliant with local and international laws by handling VAT and taxes on your behalf.

-Is your business ready to start growing sales volume?
+Is your business ready to start accepting online payments and grow sales volume?
 Click here to download our guide: What You Need to Know About Selling Online.